 An education in the social sciences will impart a broad range of skills that easily translate into a multitude of careers.

-Specific career examples from alumni of the Cultural and Social Anthropology programme are:
+Specific career examples from alumni of the Human Geography programme:

 To support you in your career goals, the University offers a variety of resources: